masneyb/cavedbmanager/README.md

   the SECRET_KEY setting to random data if you are running the server on a non-loopback interface.
 * Install the sample data: `./sample-bulletin/populate-sample-bulletin.sh`.
-Be sure to read the comments in the file and make any appropriate changes.
+Be sure to read the comments in the file and make any appropriate changes before running.
 * Start the server: `make run`.
 The server will only listen to the loopback interface.
 Use `make runRemote` to have it bind to all network interfaces.
 The latter is useful if you are testing